brianrobles204/observable_locator/README.md

 ```

 So far, things are similar to `get_it`.
 The key difference is that the
-values inside the locator can change over time, and that values can depend
+values inside the locator can *change* over time, and that values can depend
 on other changing (i.e. *observable*) values.

-Under the hood, the locator uses `MobX` to implement this
+Under the hood, the locator uses MobX to implement this
 reactivity.
-If you're unfamiliar with MobX, I suggest you read the
+If you're unfamiliar with the library, I suggest you read the
 [MobX documentation](https://mobx.netlify.app/).
 In a nutshell, MobX has
-a concept of `observable` values and `reactions` with callback functions.
+a concept of `observable` values, and `reactions` with callback functions.
 When an observable value changes, any reactions that use the observable
 value are rerun.
 These reactions can have various side effects, from
 recomputing another value to rebuilding a Widget.